VIRGINIA CE COURSES

 |Principles of Property and Casualty Insurance||13.00||Property/Casualty|

-• Virginia licensed Producers holding one license are required to take 16 hours of CE, including 3 hours of ethics, each biennium (ends December 31 of each even-numbered year)
+• Virginia licensed Producers holding one license are required to take 16 hours of CE, including 3 hours of ethics, each biennium and is based upon licensees’ date of birth (month and year.)

-• Virginia licensed Producers licensed in two or more lines of authority are required to take 24 hours of CE, including 3 hours of ethics, each biennium (ends December 31 of each even- numbered year).
+• Virginia licensed Producers licensed in two or more lines of authority are required to take 24 hours of CE, including 3 hours of ethics, each biennium.
 At least 8 credits must be specific to each license type.

 Virginia allows excess ethics credits to be applied to cover other CE requirements in the current biennium.
 Any remaining credits will be carried forward into the next biennium and applied to either the ethics or other CE requirements.
 Producers may take no more than 75% of the credits required for compliance from courses sponsored by insurance agencies or companies.